STORY / GAMEPLAY

-This game is based on the almost perfect Amiga Turrican 2 engine, but with some differences in level designing.
-Graphics are quite close to the Amiga version but somewhat inferior due to the smaller color palette used.
-The intro music is much different from the original and the in-game scores are nicely composed though they cannot compete with the Amiga's perfect synthesized scores.
-Sound FX are identical to the Amiga version, with stereo noises filling your speakers.
+Universal Soldier is an excellent piece of action shooter.
+It's a run n' gun game that offers great, arcade-style visuals (and sound).
+The game's engine is based on the excellent Amiga Turrican 2, but with some twitches in level designing.
+The graphics are pretty close to the Amiga but slightly inferior due to the smaller color palette used (this can be seen if, for example, you compare the skies in both versions).
+The intro music is much different from the original and the in-game scores are nicely converted from the original though they cannot compete with the Amiga's awesome, synthesized scores.
+The sound FX are identical to the Amiga, blasting the speakers of your TV or sound system!

 This is an intense and almost flawless game for the Sega Megadrive console.
 And I expected no less to this, since the base is the Amiga's fantastic Turrican 2.
 Universal Soldier is a game that will surely make you spend some good hours playing it.